Jeremy hopes the Force is with him as he pursues a forensics career in the swamps of Louisiana.

 With the passing of Han in The Force Awakens, we'll see what the future holds for his beloved ship.

-As new Star Wars movies release, they prove that some of the most thrilling moments originate from space combat as well as lightsaber duels.
-With the debut of a variety of skilled pilots like Poe Dameron, we can expect to see more spectacular airborne adventures for years to come.
+As new Star Wars movies release, they continue to prove that some of the series' most thrilling moments originate from space combat as well as the more-renowned lightsaber duels.
+Thankfully, with the debut of a variety of skilled pilots like Poe Dameron, we can expect to see more spectacular airborne adventures for years to come.

 But for now, as we eagerly await more starship battles in the galaxy far far away, vote for your favorite spacecraft and I'll see you at our next Star Wars countdown!